 Benefits for libraries

-Support with the time-consuming work involved in the Summer Reading Challenge
+Support with the time-consuming work involved in delivering the Summer Reading Challenge and associated activities

 The enthusiasm and fresh perspective of young people

-If you're a young person hoping to volunteer with the Summer Reading Challenge this year get in touch with your local library and take a look at what previous volunteers say about their experience.
+If you're a young person hoping to volunteer with the Summer Reading Challenge this year, get in touch with your local library to find out about opportunities in your area.